MicrosoftDocs/iis-docs/iis/application-frameworks/building-and-running-aspnet-applications/upgrading-aspnet-11-to-iis-on-windows-vista-and-windows-server-2008.md

 #### Passport Network credentials authentication is not supported in Windows Vista

-Passport Network credentials functionality is removed from Windows Vista and the Microsoft Windows Server® 2008 operating system, so Passport Network credentials authentication applications do not work by default in ISAPI or Integrated mode.
+Passport Network credentials functionality is removed from Windows Vista and the Microsoft Windows Server&reg; 2008 operating system, so Passport Network credentials authentication applications do not work by default in ISAPI or Integrated mode.

 #### PassportAuthentication module is not part of the Integrated pipeline